How To Make Sourdough Starter & Keep It Alive

 Rehydrating a Dehydrated Sourdough Starter (From Our Farm Shop):

-If you've purchased a dehydrated sourdough starter from our farm shop, you're one step ahead!
+If you've purchased a dehydrated sourdough starter from our Eight Acres Permaculture, you're one step ahead!
 Rehydrating it is a simple process:

 NOTE: There is also no discarding during this process.
 You want to get your starter large enough to bake a loaf.
 You need 150g of starter to bake one loaf.